dn0m1n8tor/project-morya/README.md

  # PR Notes

 1. Please create a PR for the Feature Request.
+2. If you want to add your method/tool to project than make PR for it.
 2. If there is any missing part in install.sh please create a PR for it.
 3. For specific tool related issue such as installation for X tool used by Project Morya is not successful, please do not create a PR for it.
 As this issue is required to be Raise to the specific Tool Owner.